luca-cibinel/gicf/README.md

 ```

 ## Overview
-This package implements the Generalised Iterative Conditional Fitting for the optimisation of the penalised Gaussian loglikelihood
+The Generalised Iterative Conditional Fitting optimises the penalised Gaussian loglikelihood

 $$-\log{|\Sigma|} - \text{tr}(\Sigma^{-1}S) - \lambda\|\Sigma - \text{diag}(\Sigma)\|_1 - \kappa\|\text{diag}(\Sigma^{-1})\|_1,$$

 under the constraint that $\Sigma$ satisfies a given pattern of zeros.

 The package also implements some helper functions which allow to compute the maximum value of the parameters $\kappa$ and $\lambda$ for which the solution is not trivial.

-# A unified approach to penalized likelihood estimation of covariance matrices in high dimensions

 ## Reproducibility